XinNing0/Online_Shopping_Web/README.md

-created the frontend by react, react-redux, js, html, scss colaborated with 3 professionals: also can how we corporate in gitlab here: https://gitlab.com/group-15432023/lulu-frontend Add the demo Here:
+created the frontend by react, react-redux, js, html, scss, and collaborated with 3 professionals: also see how we cooperate in GitLab here: https://gitlab.com/group-15432023/lulu-frontend
+Add the demo Here:

-the backend for backend is Java Springboot, inprocessing by me, hope will complete it within one month
+The backend is Java Springboot, which processing by me, hope to complete it within one month